 If you already know the output type, simply copy the script to the corresponding directory.

-Otherwise, place it into the EXE folder.
+Otherwise, copy it to the EXE folder.

 3. Test the Script